the miles between us weighed

 Her hand impulsively shot up to pinch her earlobe.
-Her breath caught and eyes widened as she inspected its newfound emptiness with her fingertips.
+Her breath caught and eyes widened as she inspected its new-found nakedness with her fingertips.
 In a split second, she dove back into the fern green water to search for the lost treasure.
 Her heart sank faster than she did as she haphazardly reached into the murky depths in hopes that the tiny, shimmering orb would manifest in front of her face like a rising moon.
 Instead, she inadvertently found herself surrounded by pondweed, which appeared as if it meant to entangle and drown her.
 She realized that in her haste to get back into the water, she had forgotten to take a breath.
-She thrashed wildly to escape what had soon become a forrest of serpentine limbs, and immediately swam back to the surface; gasping for air, wailing for her mother, and knowing not only that the jewel was gone forever, but that it was entirely her fault.
+She thrashed wildly to escape what had soon become a forest of serpentine limbs, and immediately swam back to the surface; gasping for air, wailing for her mother, and knowing not only that the jewel was gone forever, but that it was entirely her fault.

 Hopelessness.
 That’s what surrounded her that day in the lake.
 That’s what was reflected back at her in his lacquered, rosy, dog-tired eyes.

 (Emotional Recall by madly_deeply)